 Of all the household chores, cleaning the bathroom is the toughest job for me.
-Just the thought of cleaning those hard to reach spots behind the toilet and under the sink makes me cringe.
+Just the thought of cleaning those hard to reach spots behind the toilet, in the showerbaths and under the sink makes me cringe.
 But whether I like it or not, there is no excuse I can make in not cleaning it.
 I grew up in a household where bathrooms are the areas that should be given top priority when it comes to cleaning because disease causing germs and bacteria thrive in wet surroundings.

 Here are some tips on how to make your bathroom a healthier place for the whole family.